-Franchise Relationships that Are Exempt from the Federal Franchise Rule
+Franchise Transactions That Are Exempt From the Federal Franchise Rule

 Not every franchise offering requires disclosure of a Franchise Disclosure Document ("FDD").
-Exemptions under the Federal Franchise Rule, the following franchise transactions are exempt from the disclosure of an FDD:
+Under the Federal Franchise Rule, the following franchise transactions are exempt from the disclosure of an FDD:

 - Minimum Payment Exemption;